Hirundo-io/hirundo-client/README.md

 To learn about how to use this library, please visit the [http://docs.hirundo.io/](documentation) or see the Google Colab examples.

+Note: Currently we only support the main CPython release 3.9, 3.10 and 3.11.
+PyPy support may be introduced in the future.

 ## Development:

 ### Install dev dependencies